Coherent-Partners/spark-ts-sdk/docs/batches.md

 Other available statuses (i.e., `batch_status`) are:

-- `created`: the batch pipeline has been created but has not yet been started.
+- `created`: the pipeline has been created but has not yet been started.
-- `in_progress`: the batch pipeline is currently processing data.
+- `in_progress`: the pipeline is currently processing data.
-- `closed`: the batch pipeline has been closed by the user.
+- `closed`: the pipeline has been closed by the user.
-- `closed_by_timeout`: the batch pipeline has been closed by the system due to inactivity.
+- `closed_by_timeout`: the pipeline has been closed by the system due to inactivity.
-- `completed`: the batch pipeline has completed processing all the input data.
+- `completed`: the pipeline has completed processing all the input data.
-- `completed_by_timeout`: the batch pipeline has been marked as completed due to timeout.
+- `completed_by_timeout`: the pipeline has been marked as completed due to timeout.
-- `failed`: the batch pipeline has failed to process the input data.
+- `failed`: the pipeline has failed to process the input data.
-- `cancelled`: the batch pipeline has been canceled by the user.
+- `cancelled`: the pipeline has been canceled by the user.

 ## Add input data to a batch pipeline